Jasper wildfire: 'Heartbreaking' damage as Canadian Armed Forces ordered to respond to Alberta blazes

 The town of Jasper and Jasper National Park in Alberta have closed.

-The town of Jasper and Jasper National Park in Alberta have closed and are being evacuated due to active wildfires, the park said Tuesday.
+The western Canadian tourist town of Jasper and Jasper National Park in Alberta have closed and were evacuated due to wildfires in the park, the largest national park in the Canadian Rockies.

 A reception centre is readied for wildfire evacuees forced from Jasper National Park in Calgary, Alta., July 23, 2024.